Road User Charging

 TfL has issued body worn cameras to the engineers who install and maintain our ULEZ cameras.
 These devices are able to capture audio recordings as well as images.
 The cameras are clearly visible and will be activated by the user in the event of an incident (for example if they are being subjected to verbal abuse or threats of violence).
 Footage may be shared with the police in the event an incident occurs.
 Body worn cameras are not used to capture images of vehicles or for any part of the ULEZ enforcement process.

-From early May 2023 (before the expanded scheme formally began), the newly installed cameras were used to test the technical infrastructure that links the camera network to the Road User Charging back office systems and also ensure that cameras are capturing vehicle data correctly and at the right volumes.
+From early May 2023 (before the expanded scheme formally began), the newly installed ANPR cameras were used to test the technical infrastructure that links the camera network to the Road User Charging back office systems and also to ensure that cameras were capturing vehicle data correctly and at the right volumes.
 We also use the cameras for business planning purposes (eg resourcing and system capacity requirements), traffic monitoring (using pseudonymised data as described above on this page), as well as to inform our awareness campaign for the expanded zone.

 Any cameras installed before May 2023 were operational, in order to check they had been installed correctly, but any vehicle data collected was not retained or used for any purpose.
 From 24 July 2023 we tested mobile ANPR camera vehicles in locations where camera coverage is limited due to installation or camera operational issues.